Actively Under Development: Last updated on 6/21/2026

 Worship: Ego-Decentralizing, IFS, Communal Exposure, & Somatic Healing

 Prophecy is not “fortune telling”; it’s Sanity.
-It is the ability to see past the noise and charades, the headlines, groupthink, and herd mentalities, and to speak to the Telos.
+It is the ability to see past noise and charades, headlines, groupthink, and herd mentalities, and to speak the Telos that pulls people forward.
 It’s a gift that was promised in Amos for our sons and daughters.
 That time is on the horizon.

 - Insight over Foresight: Seeing what others are blind to and being aware of what they are not.
 The wielder and how it’s wielded matter: character, composure, wisdom, love, and humility.

-- The Practice: From ego-decentralizing worship and corporate meditation, to private prayer and “Spicy Psychology” rituals like fasting, tarot cards, and sweat lodges: these are tools to decentralize the ego and surrender control so the Divine may be God and not us.
+- The Practice: From ego-decentralizing worship and corporate meditation, to private prayer, baptism, communion, and “Spicy” rituals like fasting, IFS, tarot cards, and sweat lodges: these are tools to decentralize the ego and surrender control so the Divine may be God and not us.

 Discipleship & Sanctification: Also Recovery & Mental Health